 Are you new to Ravensbourne and finding it hard to acclimatise?
 Or, could you just do with a friendly and constructive chat with someone who has been there and done it?
 Let us find you a mentor to offer a helping hand.

-The Vital Ideas mentoring programme offers you one-on-one support with a trained Ravensbourne postgraduate mentor.
+The Postgraduate Peer Mentoring programme offers you one-on-one support with a trained Ravensbourne postgraduate mentor.

 We will select a mentor who best fits your particular needs and will offer you up to six mentoring sessions.

 The benefits of peer mentoring are well-researched and documented and include:

 - Increased ability to bounce back after set-backs